sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 ## ENDIVE diffs

-Here is a binary format to be used with ENDIVEs and any other similar binary formats.
+Here is a binary format to be used with ENDIVEs, ParamDocs, and any other similar binary formats.
 Authorities and directory caches need to be able to generate it; clients and non-cache relays only need to be able to parse and apply it.

     ; Binary diff specification.
     BinaryDiff = {